 Note: The above table is accurate at the time of this Qt patch release only.
 It may change during the patch release cycle and should only be used as a reference for what the Qt Company can rapidly reproduce bugs on.

 We invite you to explore the rest of Qt.
 We prepared overviews which help you decide which APIs to use and our examples demonstrate how to use our APIs.

 - Qt Overviews - list of topics about application development

 - Examples and Tutorials - code samples and tutorials

 - Qt Reference Pages - a listing of C++ and QML APIs

 The following topics also provide more details about Qt for Android:

-Provides instructions to package OpenSSL libraries with your Qt application for Android.
+How to package OpenSSL libraries with a Qt for Android application.

 Provides additional information about the licensing of run-time dependencies of Qt for Android

 Information particular to building and running Qt applications on Android.